 Sandpoint Kiwanis charters Boy Scout Troop 111, who served as Grand Marshall in the July 4th Independence Day Parade in Sandpoint.

 Troop 111 has had a busy and productive year!

-Scouts have attended the National Youth Leadership Conference, winter camped at Camp Stidwell, pitched in with enthusiasm on Camp Stidwell Clean Up Day, refted the Lochsa River, Hiked the Seven Devils and earned multiple Eagle Scout Awards, just to name a few of their accomplishments for 2019.
+Scouts have attended the National Youth Leadership Conference, winter camped at Camp Stidwell, pitched in with enthusiasm on Camp Stidwell Clean Up Day, rafted the Lochsa River, hiked the Seven Devils and earned multiple Eagle Scout Awards, just to name a few of their accomplishments.